mattdecamp/roomTones/README.md

 # Room Tones 🎶

-A simple application made primarily to assist in measuring for standing waves in an audio recording environment.
+A simple application made to assist in measuring standing waves in an audio recording environment.